OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Autoroute

-Custom Permalink used for Routing.
+A custom Permalink used for Routing.
 It can use a Liquid pattern to be automatically generated.
 See [Autoroute](../reference/modules/Autoroute)

 ### Bag

-Collection of content items of a certain type in a parent content item.
+A collection of content items of a certain type in a parent content item.

 ### List